IBM/python-sdk-core/README.md

 ## Authentication
 The python-sdk-core project supports the following types of authentication:
 - Basic Authentication
-- Bearer Token
+- Bearer Token Authentication
-- Identity and Access Management (IAM)
+- Identity and Access Management (IAM) Authentication
+- Container Authentication
+- VPC Instance Authentication
-- Cloud Pak for Data
+- Cloud Pak for Data Authentication
-- Container
-- No Authentication
+- No Authentication (for testing)

-For more information about the various authentication types and how to use them with your services, click [here](Authentication.md)
+For more information about the various authentication types and how to use them with your services, click [here](Authentication.md).

 ## Issues